 We also offer a law conversion course if you have a bachelor’s degree in law or a subject other than law.
-The Graduate Diploma in Law (Common Professional Examination) is a one-year, full-time course that is recognised by some overseas legal professional bodies.
-It is not, however, as widely accepted as the LLB.
-It is not, for example, recognised by the Bar Council of India.
+The Postgraduate Diploma in Law is a one-year, full-time course that is recognised by some overseas legal professional bodies, alternatively our LLM Professional Law is the PGDL combined with a Masters degree.
+This route of conversion is not as widely accepted as the LLB law degree.

-If you intend to practise in your home country, you should contact your local Law Society or Bar Council to ensure the LLB or GDL is recognised.
+If you intend to practise in your home country, you should contact your local Law Society or Bar Council to ensure our LLB or PGDL is recognised.
 The majority will require you to undertake additional training after graduation before being authorised to practise law.

 Routes to Qualification (England and Wales)

-If you seek to qualify as a solicitor after graduating, you will need to complete the one-year, full-time Legal Practice Course (PgDip Legal Practice).
-Once you have completed this course, you must fulfil a two-year training contract with a firm of solicitors.
+Once you have completed this course, you must fulfil a two-year training contract with a firm of solicitors in the UK.
 As this is an employed position you will require a work permit.
-You will be qualified as a Solicitor of the Senior Courts of England and Wales upon completion of the two-year training contract.
+You will be qualified as a Solicitor of England and Wales upon suitable completion of the two-year training contract.

 If you wish to qualify as a barrister upon graduation, you must complete the Bar Professional Training Course.
-This one-year, full-time course is not offered by Birmingham City University, but can be taken at the College of Law (Birmingham) or Nottingham Law School (Nottingham).
-We have link with Nottingham Law School, and their academics visit our School to provide our students with guidance through the application process.
+This one-year, full-time course is not offered by Birmingham City University, but can be taken at other institutions.

 You are ‘called to the Bar’ once you complete the BPTC and are then entitled, without further training, to use the title Barrister of England and Wales.
 However, if you wish to practise in England and Wales you must also complete a one-year pupillage with a barristers’ chamber.